17 April 2020 - Posted by Monsour Law Firm

 18-Wheeler Accident Experts

 This whole situation is complicated, but that doesn’t mean victims of 18-wheeler accidents don’t deserve compensation.
 If you’re involved in a big truck accident, talk to the personal injury lawsuit experts at Monsour Law Firm as soon as possible.
-Schedule your complimentary online consultation today.
+Schedule your complimentary online consultation today with our truck accident lawyers.

 Douglas C. Monsour, or Doug Monsour, is a trial lawyer who handles important and significant injury cases in Texas and across the nation.
 He is one of a handful of trial lawyers who have successfully tried multiple pharmaceutical, medical device, and mass tort product liability cases as the lead lawyer.
 He also vigorously represents injured oil field workers, victims of 18-wheeler wrecks, industrial accident victims, and those that have been severely burned.